ben-zen/uri-library/README.md

 * `std::string const &get_query() const`: get the query component of the URI, as a string.
 Returns an empty string if no query was supplied.
 * `std::map<std::string, std::string> const &get_query_dictionary() const`: get
   the parsed contents of the query component, as a key-value dictionary.
-Currently this library only supports query strings with ampersands (`&`) as dividers, future versions may support semicolons.
-This dictionary will most likely be invalid for query strings using semicolons and should be ignored in that scenario.
+This operation uses the separator declared at the creation of the URI, which as a default uses an ampersand.
+If your URI uses semicolons to separate arguments, set the optional arguments in the constructor.
 * `std::string const &get_fragment() const`: get the fragment component of the URI.
 Returns an empty string if no fragment was supplied.
 * `std::string to_string() const`: get the normalized form of the URI; any